maixnor/wu-quartz/content/Previous Questions BS.md

 		1. Correct
 	3. [[Taylorism]] emphasizes the role of intrinsic [[Motivation]]
 		1. False
-	4. When a company invests money to build up a brand than such investment always decreases [[profit]] in the long run, since brand name capital is an intangible asset that cannot be listed in the [[balance sheet]].
+	4. When a company invests money to build up a brand than such investment always decreases [[profit]] in the long run, since brand name capital is an intangible asset that cannot be listed in the [[Balance Sheet]].
 		1. False
 # BS Final 2019
 1. Which statements about “Customer Perceptive” are correct?